Communication in Interfolio Faculty Search

 When setting up or editing a position, Administrators or Committee Managers can elect to use a blind review policy.
 With a blind review, Evaluators cannot see one another's comments and ratings.
 You can, however, start with a blind review, and then un-toggle the feature later for group discussion/collaboration.
 For more information see this article: Establish Custom Ratings Criteria and/or Set Up a Blind Review.

 Users will receive alerts and notifications when certain actions need to be completed.
-Look for the bell symbol in the upper right corner of your accounts page.
+Here is more information on the To-Dos.